SQream/sqream_docs/operational_guides/monitoring_query_performance.rst

      ReadTable [shape=house, style=filled, fillcolor=SeaGreen4];

    }
-When using :ref:`show_node_info`, a tabular representation of the currently running statement execution is presented.
+When using :ref:`describe_query`, a tabular representation of the currently running statement execution is presented.
 See the examples below to understand how the query execution plan is instrumental in identifying bottlenecks and optimizing long-running statements.

 Information Presented in the Execution Plan